alexhagen/alexhagen.github.io/_posts/2013-07-11-utilization-of-tension-metastable.markdown

 ---

-My colleague, Kevin Fischer, and I were invited by our Lab's consultants to present our technology at the Health Physics Society Conference.
+My colleague, Kevin Fischer, and I were invited by our lab's consultants to present our technology at the Health Physics Society Conference.
 This is somewhat out of field for us, and was used as a scoping mechanism to the interest in our technology in that field, with good results.